-As the name would suggest Australorp is an Australian chicken breed (arrived in 1890) and is also an abbreviation of Australian black Orpington.
-The Australorp originates from the English Orpington.
-The Australorp is well-suited to Australian conditions and is one of the most efficient egg layers, averaging over 300 eggs per hen per year in a commercial setting.
+Australorp is an abbreviation of Australian black Orpington, and as the name would suggest, the Australorp is a breed that originated in Australia (in approximately 1890), from the English Orpington.
+The Australorp is well-suited to Australian conditions and is one of the most efficient egg layers as it averages over 300 eggs per hen per year in a commercial setting.
 However, backyard poultry producers should not expect more than 250 eggs a year.
 The Black Australorp is an ideal bird for free range production as they have a good temperament.
-A durable bird they are suitable for both eggs and meat.
+Although they are renowned for their egg laying ability, the Australorp is a durable dual purpose breed as it is also suitable for meat.

 |Cock||3.9 – 4.7 Kg|

 |Hen||3.0 – 3.6 Kg|

 |Cockerel||1.6 – 2.1 Kg|

 |Pullet||1.3 – 1.
 9 Kg|

 Painting Courtesy – Suz Craig & Ros Harvey: Roosters & Hens – for the appreciative eye, Ballyhay Books, 2006.

 This unique presentation shows the fundamental structure and anatomy of the chicken

 Now released in the App Store.
 Developed by the Poultry CRC.
 Have fun while learning about what makes a good egg.

 These lists contain organisations and individuals associated with the Australian poultry industry